-Son who killed father with claw hammer jailed for 11 years
+'Extreme over-reaction': Son who killed father with claw hammer jailed for 11 years

 Defence counsel Ted Walsh pushed for a 10-year end sentence, suggesting further discount be offered given the contents of a Section 27 report.

-His client was remorseful and he wanted to get the message across to the packed public gallery of whānau.
+His client was remorseful and he wanted to get th message across to the packed public gallery of whānau.

 Justice Timothy Brewer accepted Kaea jnr was seeking retribution "but that desire for retribution can not excuse your offending".